eloyrobillard/eloyrobillard/README.md

 Hi, I am yet another SE.
-Like many, I mostly dislike OOP but also know of areas (like drivers) where it's the way to go.
-And component-based OOP is pretty cool too.
+I'm mostly wary of OOP but also know it has few equals in some areas (drivers, GUI libraries).
+And component-based OOP is pretty cool.

 My main hobbies are:
 * Game engines